Terra Linda, San Rafael, California: Schools

-Schools in the Terra Linda area include the Miller Creek Elementary School District (Lucas Valley Elementary School, Mary Silveira Elementary School, Vallecito Elementary School, and Miller Creek Middle School), Terra Linda High School (2010 NCS 2A Rewood Empire Wrestling Champions and rival of San Rafael High School: both are in the San Rafael City High School District), and a number of private schools including St. Isabella's Parish School (a Catholic K-8 school which in the Archdiocese of San Francisco), and St. Marks private school.
+Schools in the Terra Linda area include the Miller Creek Elementary School District (Lucas Valley Elementary School, Mary Silveira Elementary School, Vallecito Elementary School, and Miller Creek Middle School), Terra Linda High School (2010 NCS 2A Rewood Empire Wrestling Champions and rival of San Rafael High School: both are in the San Rafael City High School District), and a number of private schools including St. Isabella's Parish School (a Catholic K-8 school within the Archdiocese of San Francisco), and St. Marks private school.
 St. Marks was previously known as Don Timoteo Elementary School, named after Don Timoteo Murphy, who built the first house in San Rafael.
 He was one of the first residents of Marin County and owned a large amount of land in the area.
 He also managed the property of (Mission San Rafael Arcángel).
 Montessori operates in Christ Presbyterian Church facilities.

 Terra Linda's Marindale School, a school for students who have orthopedic disabilities, was a famous pioneer from the 1950s forward in providing a combination of specialized and mainstream education for its students, who became members of the co-located Santa Margarita School classes for a part of each day.

 Other facilities

 The Guide Dogs for the Blind organization, which predates the community, is located at the edge of Terra Linda.
 Its "students" and trainers can be seen walking Terra Linda and San Rafael streets.

 The Mall at Northgate is the only enclosed mall in Marin County.
 Two anchor tenants dating from its original open-air design were The Emporium, now Macy's, and Sears.
 There is also a Kohl's (previously Mervyn's) and a 15-screen theater complex, which was once a single-screen theater in another part of the mall.
-Sears is the only original tenant; the Kohl's store is new construction since the mall's enclosure, and Macy's was the Emporium before the enclosure.
+Sears was the only original tenant, now closed; the Kohl's store is new construction since the mall's enclosure, and Macy's was the Emporium before the enclosure.
 The original theater was located a half-dozen storefronts north of its present location.
 Since 2008, the mall underwent an extensive remodeling and modernization.

 Kaiser Hospital and clinic, a major facility in the Kaiser Permanente network, and one of the major full-service hospitals in the North Bay area, sits on the hill on the south side of Terra Linda.

 Nearby on the opposite side of U.S. Highway 101 is the landmark Marin County Civic Center building, designed by Frank Lloyd Wright.